apollygon/grs/doc/init.md

 Copy soferoxd.init to /etc/init.d/soferoxd.
 Test by running `service soferoxd start`.

-Using this script, you can adjust the path and flags to the soferoxd program by setting the GROESTLCOIND and FLAGS environment variables in the file /etc/sysconfig/soferoxd.
+Using this script, you can adjust the path and flags to the soferoxd program by setting the SOFEROXD and FLAGS environment variables in the file /etc/sysconfig/soferoxd.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X